aafshinfard/ExSV/README.md

 # ExactSV

-# not completed yet, final evaluation stage
+# not completed yet, final evaluation stage, find the preprint among the files in this repo (a .pdf file).

 ## Features